exoticlibraries/exotic-action/README.md

 Using the last sample `runs-on` configuration above, on each of the job the platform, os, and compiler affects the way the test is ran.
 On any Job running on the x86 platform the flag `-m32` will be issued during compilation on the x64 platform the flag `-m64` will be issued to the compiler.

-The action option `compiler-options-for-tests` can be used to add more flag to issue during compilation.
+The action option `compiler-options-for-tests` can be used to add more flag for compilation.
 E.g. to compile the test `test_json_parser.cpp` on x86 platform the command is executed:

 ```bash
 g++ -m32 -I. test_json_parser.cpp -o out